-The Saver's Credit-a little-known tax credit made available by the IRS to low-to-middle-income workers--could make saving for retirement more affordable than many people realize.
+The Retirement Savings Contributions Credit, also known as the Saver's Credit, is a little-known tax credit made available by the IRS to low- to moderate-income workers that could make saving for retirement more affordable than many people realize.

-Or open a traditional or Roth IRA with the financial institution of vour choice.
+Or open a traditional or Roth IRA with the financial institution of your choice.
 If you are enrolled in your employer's retirement plan, you may already qualify for the credit.

-In general, for every dollar you contribute to a qualified retirement plan or IRA, up to the lesser of the limits permitted by an employer-sponsored plan or the IRS, you defer that amount from your current overall taxable income on your federal tax returns.
+In general, for every dollar you contribute to a qualified retirement plan or IRA, up to the lesser of the limits permitted by an employersponsored plan or the IRS, you defer that amount from your current overall taxable income on your federal tax returns.